03karenxu/Route-Manager-C/README.md

 **Date completed: February 15th, 2023**

-Assignment for a software engineering course.
 Exercise in C programming and .csv data analysis.

 Requires a .csv file in the same directory which contains a list of airline routes, formatted as the example .csv file "airline-routes-data.csv" is formatted.